CompuTec/computec-docs/docs/appengine/appengine-users-guide/analytical-page/permissions_in_analytics.md

     ![screen showing updating the changes in the source](.\media\permissions\perm-update.png)

-8. Done.
-The variant is now visible only to ``Superusers`` and the user who created it.
+8. The variant is now visible only to ``Superusers`` and the user who created it.

 :::info[note]
 Before configuring permissions in SAP Business One, note the variant **GUID**, which is displayed below the variant name.
 You will need this identifier in the next step.